JZhou3083/SouthernWater_Riverflow_Forcasting/README.md

 </p>

 I found that temperatures of all locations are highly correlated therefore I kept only the maximum and minimum temperature at Andover.
 Also, I noticed that temperature has more significant influence on river flow of Broadland than regional rainfall while in Ower it is the opposite way.
-Then I applied an Exponential window average on the features to smooth and denoise, which was found to be very effective on the model improvement later:
+Then I applied an Exponential window average with alpha =0.1 on the features to smooth and denoise, which was found to be essential for the model performance later:

+### Data preparation

+Now that I had all the data we can get, the next step is to prepare it for supervised learning.
+There were few adjustments I did
+- Finding the relevant time lag effect of weather variables on river flow
+- Cyclical encoding to add time related features, i.e. month of the year, week of the month and day of the week
+- Add the pass values of target variables as new features

+#### lagged features

+Update: check [Kaggle](https://www.kaggle.com/code/jzhou3083/forecasting-water-availability-in-southampton) for more updates.